opral/monorepo/packages/core/src/lint/README.md

 			missingKeyRule(),
 			// set's the lint level to 'warn' missingKeyRule('warn'),
-			// uses the standard lint level and passes custom options to the rule missingKeyRule(true, { threshold: 4 }),
+			// uses the standard lint level and passes custom settings to the rule missingKeyRule(true, { threshold: 4 }),
 			// disables the rule if it runs on mondays missingKeyRule(!isTodayMonday),